troyk-26/idx-exchange/README.md

 1. Download the required CRMLS dataset (not included in this repository)
 2. Update the file path in notebooks if necessary
-3. Run the notebooks to reproduce the exploratory data analysis
+3. Run the notebooks to reproduce the exploratory data analysis, preprocessing, data wrangling, and model creation.